1. Blog

 • Installation cost and labor

-At Palmetto, our solar estimate factors in these costs so you can better understand what it takes to begin generating electricity with your solar panels.
+At Palmetto, our solar estimate tool factors in these costs so you can better understand what it takes to begin generating electricity with your solar panels.

-Price Per Watt
+Solar System Price Per Watt

 How do you calculate the size of the solar system you’ll need?
-That will depend on your energy usage (which you can see on your electricity bill) and how much of that electricity you want to come from solar panels.
+That will depend on your energy consumption (which you can see on your electricity bill) and how much of that electricity you want to come from solar panels.
 This is called solar offset, or the percentage of your total energy needs that can be offset by the electricity your solar panels generate in optimal conditions.

 Many homeowners target a 100% solar offset when selecting the right system size for their home.
 The ability to do this will depend on preference, roof specifications, and utility guidelines.
 To calculate yours, you can use our free solar design and savings estimator tool.